okeeffed/developer-notes/manual/Design-Patterns/Design-Patterns.md

 ## Behavioural Patterns

 > Behavioural design patterns identify common communication patterns among objects and realise these patterns.
-By doing so,
+By doing so, these patterns increase flexibility in carrying out the communication.

 ## Resources